losandes/heinz-95729-project/api/README.md

 ```

 ## Directories
-This project is organized, using _type-driven_ folders, as opposed to _capability-driven_ folders.
+This project is organized with a [screaming architecture](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html), as opposed to _capability-driven_ folders.
 Definitions follow:

-> **type-driven folders**: folders that are named after the domain boundaries (i.e. Pricing, Broker, Product, etc.)
+> **folders in a screaming architecture**: folders that are named after the domain boundaries (i.e. Pricing, Broker, Product, etc.)

 > **capability-driven folders**: folders that are named after the job that they perform (i.e. Controllers, Repositories, Models, etc.)